neilcharles/geoviz/README.md

 library(geoviz)
 ```

-Stitch all of the GRID files together into a single raster of the entire UK.
+You need to use the following line to stitch all of the GRID files together into a single raster of the entire UK.
 This will quite take some time!
 But it only needs to be done once and will save the raster it creates.

 Point the mosaic_uk_grid() function at the "data" directory from your OS50 download and Include the trailing / in the path.